pluralsight/guides/published/big-data/understanding-the-four-pillars-of-big-data-analytics/article.md

 #### Elasticsearch and Kibana

-The first, elasticsearch, is a search and analytics engine, which abstracts the usage of the most capable Lucene full text search engine – and brings forth a simple API, as well a query domain specific language (i.e. DSL).
+The first, elasticsearch, is a search and analytics engine, which abstracts the usage of the most capable [Lucene](https://lucene.apache.org/) full text search engine – and brings forth a simple API, as well a query domain specific language (i.e. DSL).

 The second, Kibana, brings the ability of data visualization to your system.
 By defining dashboards, time series, charts, geo spatial data, and much more, Kibana grows out your analytical tools box.

-Kibana also allows direct interaction with you elasticsearch cluster, in the form of analytical queries, written with a rather simple DSL, as mentioned before.
+Kibana also allows direct interaction with your elasticsearch cluster, in the form of analytical queries, written with a rather simple DSL, as mentioned before.

 # Summary